 Planning Process Overview

-The Arizona-Sonora Border Master Plan (BMP) study began in Fall 2011 and is scheduled for completion in November 2012.
-The planning process involves the following five major phases:
+The Arizona-Sonora BMP study began in fall 2011 and is scheduled for completion in November 2012.
+The planning process involves these five major phases:

-- Project initiation – Includes the creation of a Policy Advisory Committee (PAC) and Technical Working Group (TWG) to ensure stakeholder involvement
+- Project Initiation: This phase includes the creation of a Policy Advisory Committee and a Technical Working Group to ensure stakeholder involvement.

-- Identification of operational and infrastructure needs – The needs of all the Ports of Entry (POE), rail and roadway/bridges are identified and analyzed during this phase
+- Identification of Operational and Infrastructure Needs: The needs of all the POEs, railways, roadways and bridges are identified and analyzed during this phase.

 The PAC and TWG members have already been recruited and are actively meeting to contribute to this study.

 Data collection and review began in late 2011 and will continue through early 2012.
-Information on existing conditions in the Study Area has been gathered and data related to future conditions has been developed.
-Additionally, an inventory of information for each POE regarding operations and infrastructure has also been completed.
+Information on existing conditions in the study area has been gathered, and data related to future conditions is currently under development.
+Additionally, an inventory of information for each POE regarding operations and infrastructure has been completed.

-The identification of potential challenges that may arise within the border-related transportation networks (roadways, rail and POE) and development of the BMP will lead to the identification of possible improvement strategies.
+The identification of potential challenges that may arise within the border-related transportation networks (roadways, railways and POEs) and development of the BMP will lead to the identification of possible improvement strategies.
 The goal is to develop a list of planned and potential future transportation projects along the border, ultimately developing a prioritization for each of these identified projects.